UDCMPTNG - BSc Computing

 LO5.
 Demonstrate an appreciation of technical, ethical and professional issues related to software application development for the real world.

 LO6.
 Work effectively as a member of a team and demonstrate effective communication skills.

 LO7.
-Research, plan, structure and deliver an academic report and
+Research, plan, structure and deliver an academic report and presentation.

 Course learning outcomes / Module cross reference